+The relevance of the issue.
 The peculiarity of the structure and function of the connective tissue creates a possibility for the development of a greater number of its anomalies and diseases, leading to gene defects with a certain type of inheritance, or as a result of mutagenic effects of adverse environmental factors during the fetal period (adverse environmental conditions, unbalanced nutrition, stress, etc.) [1].